CristobalNavarroSchanentgen/olympian-ai-lightweight/README.md

 3. **Configure MCP**: Use the MCP Config panel to set up your MCP servers and tools

 4. **Start chatting**: Select a model in Divine Dialog and start conversing
+   - Your conversation history is automatically maintained
+   - The AI has context of previous messages
+   - Monitor memory usage with the new API endpoints

 ## Architecture Improvements